 More than 2 standard errors below

->

-> Significant evidence that the group of students did not meet expected growth
+Significant evidence that the teacher's students made less progress than expected growth

->

-> Average Teacher in District
+Average Teacher in District

 The option to display Average Teacher in District is available when there is sufficient data.
 The Average Teacher in District appears as a vertical purple line.
 This value represents the average of all teacher index values in the district for the selected grade and subject or course.